-Georgia State has established institutional memberships with two Open Access publishers; Hindawi Publishing Corp. and BioMed Central.
-Any Georgia State investigator may submit manuscripts for publication to any Hindawi journal under GSU’s membership at no charge.
-GSU has a limited credit for publications in BioMed Central and, therefore, only full time faculty may apply to use the GSU membership account for publication in BioMed Central journals.
-For more information on how to submit to Hindawi or apply for submission to BioMed Central using GSU’s membership, click here:Hindawi or BioMed Central.
+Georgia State continues to offer institutional memberships with two Open Access publishers; Hindawi Publishing Corp. and BioMed Central.
+Any Georgia State investigator may submit manuscripts for publication to any Hindawi journal under Georgia State’s membership at no charge.
+The university has a limited credit for publications in BioMed Central and, therefore, only full time faculty may apply to use the university’s membership account for publication in BioMed Central journals.
+University funds to defray costs for publishing to BioMed Central are limited and funding requests must flow through a competitive review process.
+For more information on how to submit to Hindawi or apply for submission to BioMed Central using Georgia State’s membership, click here:Hindawi or BioMed Central.

 We wish to emphasize that Open Access isn’t a qualitative distinction; it only indicates that published scholarship will be freely available to everyone with an internet connection.
 When considering where to submit manuscripts, faculty need to consider the focus, scope, reputation, editorial policies and impact of the particular journal, just as they would with subscription-based publishers.
 Some specific resources that can help with that are ISI Web of Knowledge’s Journal Citation Reports, Ulrich’s Global Serials Directory and (for open access) the Directory of Open Access Journals and Beall’s List of predatory open access publishers.
 And, similar to subscription-based journals, BioMed Central and Hindawi journals that have impact factors state that information clearly on the journal home page, for example, Hindawi journals The Scientific World Journal and Journal of Applied Mathematics and BioMed Central journals BMC Biology and BMC Medicine which are both in the top ten of their categories, with BMC Biology ranked 5th of 83 Biology journals, and BMC Medicine ranked 7th of 151 journals in General and Internal Medicine.